April 6, 2018

 Daytrip Destination: Stonedam Island, NH

-Other features of interest include a sandy beach on the island’s western shore (complete with picnic table) that makes for a delightful swimming and picnic spot.
+Other features of interest include a sandy beach on the island’s western shore (complete with table) that makes for a delightful swimming and picnicking spot.
 Close to the dock is a historic cabin from the early 1800s that was transported to the island from Alton, and is now used for educational events.
 In the center of the island, near its summit, is a vernal pool that serves as important habitat for frogs and salamanders.
 And speaking of wildlife, Stonedam is a known for its exceptional birding, especially in the spring and fall migration periods.

 For more information on Stonedam Island and the other Conservation Trust properties on Lake Winnipesaukee, visit their website.
 You can also order paddling and trail maps via the organization.